sonphantrung/AIHubDocs-en/assets/RVC/Local/Mainline RVC.md

 - If you re-train because you didn't put enough epochs before, increase the total epochs.
 Inserting double the amount should be enough.

-- Begin training again & remember to monitor the TB & console like before.
+- Begin training again & remember to monitor  TB & console like before.
 ***
 :::content-right
 ||| *Did I miss anything?*